raindancers/raindancers-network.raindancers-cdk/docs/deployVpcts.md

 # Raindancers Network - Create Vpcs that are attached to a cloudwan vpc

 In this example, we will create five new vpcs, two in the singapore region, and three in the sydney region.
+It builds on the [previous step]('./gettingstarted.md'), which needs to be completed first.

 ![Add VPC](addvpc.png "AddVPC")